alnramos/fedora-silverblue-post-install/README.md

 - [Hot Edge](https://github.com/jdoda/hotedge)

-When using the Hot Edge extension I like to disable the Hot Corner in Multitasking inside Settings.
+- **Note:** When using the Hot Edge extension, I recommend disabling the Hot Corner in the Multitasking section of GNOME Settings.

-## 4. Layer System Packages
+## 5. Layer System Packages

 ```
 rpm-ostree install gnome-tweaks libvirt-client virt-manager
 ```

-## 5. Installing a Password Manager and a 2FA Authenticator Application
+## 6. Installing a Password Manager and a 2FA Authenticator Application

-I like to use [Proton Pass](https://proton.me/pass) as Password Manager and [Ente](https://ente.com/auth/) as 2FA Authenticator.
+I like to use [Proton Pass](https://proton.me/pass) as my password manager and [Ente](https://ente.com/auth/) as my 2FA Authenticator.

-You can install Proton Pass as a Flatpak or install it inside a toolbox.
-I prefer using it inside a toolbox and create the .desktop shortcut.
-Here are the steps:
+While you can install Proton Pass as a Flatpak, I prefer using it inside a toolbox and creating a .desktop shortcut.

+**Setting up the Proton Pass Toolbox**

 ```bash
 toolbox create -c proton-pass-box